anoma/nspec/docs/node_architecture/basics.juvix.md

 #### EnvelopedMessage

-An enveloped message consists of a possibly a sender address in case the sender wants to be identified, and a message packet.
+An enveloped message consists of a possible sender address in case the sender wants to be identified, and a message packet.

 ```juvix